AardKarathos/Aardwolfmud-Area-Triggers/README.md

 **Syntax**: atrig enter|exit <*area id*> <*room num*> [session|area] <*commands*>

-Configures the enter|exit trigger for room in the area, optionally specifying whether it is only triggered once per session, or once per entering the area.
+Configures the enter|exit trigger for a room in the area, optionally specifying whether it is only triggered once per session, or once per entering the area.